Skip to main content

 This is a full, exact expectation result.
 No recurrence solving needed.

-How Unlikely Is the Quadratic Case?#
+How Unlikely Is the Exact Worst Case?

 $$ \Pr[\text{worst case}] = \prod_{k=2}^{n} \frac{2}{k} = \frac{2^{n-1}}{n!}, $$

-which is exponentially small!
+which is factorially small.
 For perspective, when \( n = 10 \) this is \( 2^9/10! \approx 0.0141\% \), and when \( n = 20 \) it’s \( 2^{19}/20! \approx 0.0000000000216\% \).
-The algorithm keeps its worst-case bound, but randomization pushes that case into the far tail.
+The algorithm keeps its worst-case bound, but randomization pushes the maximum-comparison path into the far tail.

-Why \(O(n \log n)\) Happens with High Probability#
+Why \(O(n \log n)\) Happens with High Probability

 Each pivot is good with probability at least \( 1/2 \) (any pivot from the middle half works), and this lower bound holds regardless of what happened before.
-Consider a single subproblem.
-Let G be the number of good pivots in m pivot choices for that subproblem.
-Although these events are not independent, each pivot is good with conditional probability at least 1/2, so \( G \) stochastically dominates a \( \text{Binomial}(m, 1/2) \) random variable.
+Consider the recursive path followed by one fixed element.
+Let \( G \) be the number of good pivots in the first \( m \) pivot choices on that path.
+Although these events are not independent, each pivot is good with conditional probability at least \( 1/2 \), so \( G \) stochastically dominates a \( \text{Binomial}(m, 1/2) \) random variable.

-Without loss of generality, choose \( m = \frac{2c}{1 - \delta} \log n \) for some fixed \( \delta \in (0,1) \).
-Then the mean is \( \mu = m/2 = \frac{c}{1 - \delta} \log n \), and the bad event (insufficient progress) is \( G < c \log n = (1 - \delta)\mu \).
+Choose \( m = \frac{2c_0}{1 - \delta} \log n \) for some fixed \( \delta \in (0,1) \).
+Then the mean is \( \mu = m/2 = \frac{c_0}{1 - \delta} \log n \), and the bad event (insufficient progress) is \( G < c_0 \log n = (1 - \delta)\mu \).
 By a standard Chernoff bound for a binomial,

 $$ \Pr[G < (1 - \delta)\mu] \le \exp\left(-\frac{\delta^2 \mu}{2}\right). $$